SuperPlusUser/check_netbotz/README.md

 # check_netbotz
-Monitoring plugins for Netbotz temperature, humidity and door sensors.
-Developed for Icinga, but should also work for other (nagios based) monitoring tools.
+This repository contains two bash scripts for monitoring temperature, humidity and door sensors on NetBotz Rack Monitor Deices via SNMP v2c or v3.
+The check plugins are developed for Icinga, but should also work for other (nagios based) monitoring tools.

+Works with NetBotz devices using the PowerNet MIB (e.g. NetBotz 250) or NetBotz MIB (e.g. NetBotz 320E, 450).
+You can manually specify the MIB to use (see --mib option below).
+If you do not specify a MIB, the plugins try to automatically detect the device type.

 Needs Net-SNMP Package installed.
 Tested with Ubuntu 18.04 and 20.04.

-Works with Netbotz devices using the powernet mib (e.g. Netbotz 250) and netbotz mib (e.g. Netbotz 320E, 450).
-You can manually specify the mib to use (see --mib option below).
-If you do not specify a mib, the plugins try to automatically detect the device type.
+For installation, simply copy the two .sh files to `/usr/lib/nagios/plugins` (or whereevere your check plugins are stored) and make them executable.

 ## Temperature an humidity checks